 Nuno currently spends his time doing media work and working for NPlayers.
 He is also an ambassador for both Liga Portugal and UEFA Euro 2020/21.

 “NPlayers is a sports management agency.
 We look after players’ and coaches’ careers.
 I was asked by my business partners to help run it.
 I accepted because my experience in the world of football could be important and because I’m very interested in sports management.”

 To find out more about NPlayers you can visit http://nplayers.pt/

-Thanks to Patrick Kendrick for translating and transcribing the interview.
-Thanks to Tiago Ribeiro for facilitating this interview.
+Thank you to Nuno Gomes for his time, thank you to Patrick Kendrick for his help translating the interview and a big thank you Tiago Ribeiro for facilitating this interview.